microsoft/CromwellOnAzure/docs/advanced-configuration.md

 To allow the host VM to connect to **custom** Azure resources like Storage Account, Batch Account etc. you can use the [Azure Portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) or [Azure CLI](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-cli) to find the managed identity of the host VM and add it as a Contributor to the required Azure resource.<br/>

+For convenience, some configuration files are hosted on your Cromwell on Azure Storage account, in the "configuration" container - `containers-to-mount`, and `cromwell-application.conf`.
+You can modify and save these file using Azure Portal UI "Edit Blob" option or simply upload a new file to replace the existing one.

-For these changes to take effect, be sure to restart your Cromwell on Azure VM through the Azure Portal UI.
+For these changes to take effect, be sure to restart your Cromwell on Azure VM through the Azure Portal UI or run `sudo reboot`.

 ![Restart VM](/docs/screenshots/restartVM.png)